The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/5-middleware-static-assets.md

 We call these **static web servers** because they store **static assets** (HTML, CSS, and JS files) and then provide a server application that serves those assets when requested.

-Let's look at how we can serve the static assets of a Vite project from our server.
+Let's look at how we can serve the static assets of frontend from our server.

 {% hint style="info" %}
 HTML, CSS, and JavaScript files are considered "static" because their content remains unchanged when being transferred from server to client.